Home

 overlaps &= (w1 == 0 ? ((edge1.y == 0 && edge1.x > 0) || edge1.y > 0) : (w1 > 0));

-overlaps &= (w1 == 0 ? ((edge2.y == 0 && edge2.x > 0) || edge2.y > 0) : (w2 > 0));
+overlaps &= (w2 == 0 ? ((edge2.y == 0 && edge2.x > 0) || edge2.y > 0) : (w2 > 0));

 if (overlaps) {

-// pixel overlap the triangle
+// The pixel overlaps the triangle.

 ...